mnooner256/pyqrcode/README.md

 ### Rendering ###

 There are four possible formats for rendering the QR Code.
 The first is to render it as a string of 1's and 0's.
-This is method is available so a user can create their own renderer.
+This is method is used to help end users create their own renderer.
 It is also possible to print the code such that it is directly displayable in most Linux terminals.
 There are also two image based renderers.
 Both allow you to set the colors used.
 They also take a scaling factor, that way each module is not rendered as